AndreyShternshis/exploring-exposomics/README.md

 **Instructions**

-Thw tool is done on the format of python notebook _Exp(2)-v1.ipynb_.
+The tool is done on the format of python notebook _Exp(2)-v1.ipynb_.
 Tabs with all functioaliity are followed by all function and methods.

 All packages and their versions are listed in requirements.txt.